 In particular, each of the conditions for which we plan to evaluate our current product candidates are rare genetic disorders with limited patient pools from which to draw for clinical studies.
-It has been estimated that about 1.5% (80 to 90 million people) of the global population are carriers of β -thalassemia, with about 60,000 symptomatic individuals born annually, the great majority in the developing world.
-According to Thalassemia International Federation, about 288,000 patients with β -thalassemia major are alive and registered as receiving regular treatment around the world, of which we estimate that about 10,000-15,000 live in the United States and Europe.
+It has been estimated that about 1.5% (80 to 90 million people) of the global population are carriers of \(\beta\)-thalassemia, with about 60,000 symptomatic individuals born annually, the great majority in the developing world.
+According to Thalassemia International Federation, about 288,000 patients with \(\beta\)-thalassemia major are alive and registered as receiving regular treatment around the world, of which we estimate that about 10,000-15,000 live in the United States and Europe.
 The global incidence of SCD is estimated to be 250,000-300,000 births annually with a global prevalence estimated to be about 20-25 million.
 The worldwide incidence rate for adrenoleukodystrophy, or ALD, the superset of CCALD, is approximately one in 20,000 newborn males.
 CCALD accounts for about 30-40% of patients diagnosed with ALD.
-Further, because newborn screening for CCALD is not widely adopted, and it can be difficult to diagnose CCALD in the absence of a genetic screen, we may have difficulty finding patients whare eligible to participate in our study.
+Further, because newborn screening for CCALD is not widely adopted, and it can be difficult to diagnose CCALD in the absence of a genetic screen, we may have difficulty finding patients who are eligible to participate in our study.
 The eligibility criteria of our clinical studies will further limit the pool of available study participants.
 Additionally, the process of finding and diagnosing patients may prove costly.
-Finally, our treatment process requires that the patient be near one of our transduction facilities, as the hematopoietic stem cells, or HSCs, have limited viability following harvest and cannot be transported long distances.
+Finally, our treatment process requires that the procurement of autologous cells from subjects be conducted where the cells can be shipped to a transduction facility within the required timelines, as the hematopoietic stem cells, or HSCs, have limited viability following harvest.

-Our current product candidates are being developed to treat rare conditions.
+Our current product candidates are being developed to treat rare conditions and certain cancers.
 We plan to seek initial marketing approval in the United States and the European Union.
 We may not be able to initiate or continue clinical studies if we cannot enroll a sufficient number of eligible patients to participate in the clinical studies required by the FDA or the EMA or other regulatory agencies.
 Our ability to successfully initiate, enroll and complete a clinical study in any foreign country is subject to numerous risks unique to conducting business in foreign countries, including: